 While Descartes didn't explicitly use the term "origin" in the way we understand it today, his work implicitly defined it as the reference point from which all other points are located.
 Later mathematicians formalized the concept and terminology, recognizing the importance of a fixed reference point in establishing a consistent and unambiguous coordinate system.

 The development of non-Euclidean geometries in the 19th century further highlighted the importance of the origin.
 In these geometries, the rules of Euclidean geometry do not hold, and the concept of distance and straight lines are modified.
-However, the idea of a reference point, analogous to the origin, remains crucial for defining the geometry and understanding the relationships between points.
+Even so, the idea of a reference point, analogous to the origin, remains crucial for defining the geometry and understanding the relationships between points.

 Essential Concepts Related to the Origin